mertceyhan/push-note-android/README.md

 Enable or disable dark mode

 - **All free** 🤑
 No ad, no subscription.
-All features are freae
+All features are free

 ___